-Students take this course in the first term of Stage 1 (first year) of the undergraduate degree programmes in single honours Computer Science subjects eg BSc in Computer Science, MEng in Computer Systems Software Engineering.
+Students take this course in the first term of Stage 1 (first year) of the undergraduate degree programs in single honors Computer Science subjects e.g., BSc in Computer Science, MEng in Computer Systems Software Engineering.
 It represents 1/6 of the 120 credits required in Stage 1.
 There are no pre-reqs for obvious reasons and there are no modules that require it as a pre-requisite.
 There are usually around 100 students each year.

-The course is centred around Human-Computer Interaction.
+The course is centered on Human-Computer Interaction.
 The topics covered are:

 - Experimental design and data representation

 - Inferential statistics

 - Writing up experiments

-- User-Centred Design
+- User-Centered Design

 - Developing requirements through personas and scenarios

 - Conceptual design, interface design

 - Prototyping: lo-fi and paper

 - Visual Design

 - Evaluation techniques: heuristics, cognitive walkthrough, experiments